scorpido74/azure-docs.nl-nl/articles/media-services/latest/content-protection-overview.md

 * iOS 11 of hoger.
 * iPhone 8 of hoger.
-* MacOS High Sierra met Intel 7 Generation CPU.
+* macOS High Sierra met Intel 7 Generation CPU.

 ### <a name="mpeg-dash"></a>MPEG-DASH